 Sometimes kids say things without understanding, or they repeat words they hear.
-So I was not aware that she had a very good understanding of words to the extent of using them.
-While on her naughty escapades, she got herself stuck between the bed and the wall while trying to reach for her toy and she just screamed; “help Papa help” with the cutest voice ever.
-I was shocked, amused and proud that she understood the urgency of the word and what it meant in its entirety.
+So I was not aware that she had an excellent knowledge of terms to the extent of using them.
+While on her naughty escapades, she got herself stuck between the bed and the wall while trying to reach for her toy, and she just screamed, "help Papa, help," with the cutest voice ever.
+I was shocked, amused, and proud that she understood the word's urgency and what it meant in its entirety.

-She says no for almost everything you tell her to do and for some time I told Hubby that I was worried she didn’t understand that we have “yes” as much as we have “no”.
-So I gave her two options of cereal and she made her choice by saying no, to box she didn't want automatically making the other option a yes.
-We are still working the word "yes".
+She says no for almost everything you tell her to do, and for some time, I told Hubby that I was worried she didn't understand that we have "yes" as much as we have "no." So I gave her two cereal options, and she made her choice by saying no to the box she didn't want, automatically making the other option a yes.
+We are still working on the word "yes."

 It is important to be careful of who you bring around them and the environments you expose them to when they reach this talking milestone because they absorb everything they see and hear and they choose the most inappropriate time to repeat what they have learnt.
 She was sitting in a corner being naughty and hubby told her to stop what she was doing, she lifted her head, put her hand out and said, “wait Papa wait” it was such a perfect response at the perfect time delivered excellently as well.
 I made a mental note to add that to the list of words she can say.